akarlinsky/world_mortality/README.md

 Peru provides daily death counts.
 We summed them up to form weekly death counts.

-From July 1st 2022, we adjust SINADEF's figures to the total number of registered deaths in Peru using the ratio between it and Peru's stats office (INEI).
+Notes: From July 1st 2022, we adjust SINADEF's figures to the total number of registered deaths in Peru using the ratio between it and Peru's stats office (INEI).
 The completeness rates are: 2017: 66%; 2018: 74%; 2019: 73%; 2020 onward: 94%.
 For more details see the [discussion in our repo](https://github.com/akarlinsky/world_mortality/issues/4#issuecomment-1166526485).
 The adjusted deaths numbers were rounded to one significant digit to emphasize that they were adjusted.
+SINADEFF reports death registrations after October 2022, but after a cyber attack, many registrations have reverted back to paper format such that SINADEF is under-registering deaths.
+We thus only report death registrations until October 2022.

 ### Philippines (monthly)